-Dutch elm disease (DED) is caused by a sac fungi that affects elm trees.
+Dutch elm disease (DED) is caused by a sac fungus that affects elm trees.
 The disease has been affecting elms in Minnesota ever since 1961.
 In the United States, DED is spread by bark beetles.
 The disease can infect all native Minnesota elm trees.
 Keep in mind, not all trees die from this disease.

 How does Dutch elm disease happen?

-Bark beetle introduce fungi to the tree.
+Bark beetle introduces fungi to the tree.
 Then, the tree plugs up its xylem tissues to try and stop the fungus from spreading.
 This is similar to when your nose gets stuffed up when you have a cold or allergies.
 The plugs prevent nutrients and water from traveling up the tree, which slowly kills the tree.

 What are some initial signs of Dutch elm disease?

 A common sign of Dutch elm disease is when the top leaves on the top branches start to wither and fall off.
 You’ll notice your leaves are turning yellow or brown in the late spring or summer.
-Then, the rest of the crown (top of tree) will slowly lose its leaves.
+Then, the rest of the crown (top of the tree) will slowly lose its leaves.

 Starts with a few branches